 You can buy a basket of 30 stocks for only $9.95, instead of buying them individually for $7.95 through a typical broker.
 You can build your own motif, buy one of the motifs created by Motif Investing, or buy a motif by a fellow Motif Investor with a great track record.
 You can even buy retirement motifs, much like target date funds, except you don’t have to pay the 1% management fee.
 You get up to $150 free when you start trading with Motif Investing.
 Given my focus on buying winning long-term ideas and ignoring the short-term volatility, I really like Motif Investing’s value proposition for retail investors.

-Updated on 12/1/2014.
-It’s a raging bull market.
+Updated on 1/20/2015.
+It’s a raging bull market, but volatility is back.
 Don’t forget to rebalance your portfolio and manage your risk exposure!